DEMIURGE-studio/bevy_gauge/bevy_gauge.md

 ```

 ## Custom Source Registration
 While `bevy_gauge` handles source registration and stat lookups across entities automatically once registered, if you have highly dynamic or complex ways of determining *which* entity is a source or *how* a source connection is established beyond simple proximity or explicit linking, you would implement that logic in your own Bevy systems.
-These systems would then use `StatAccessor::register_source` and `StatAccessor::unregister_source` to inform `bevy_gauge` about these relationships. `bevy_gauge` will automatically update relevant stats when a source is registered or unregistered.
+These systems would then use `StatsMutator::register_source` and `StatsMutator::unregister_source` to inform `bevy_gauge` about these relationships. `bevy_gauge` will automatically update relevant stats when a source is registered or unregistered.

 ## How to Write Expressions